SystemsApproach/security/crypto.rst

 known for some time, which led NIST to recommend a family of algorithms known as SHA-3 in 2015.

-When generating an encrypted message digest, the digest encryption could use either a secret-key cipher or a public-key cipher.
-If a public-key cipher is used, the digest would be encrypted using the sender’s private key (the one we normally think of as being used for decryption), and the receiver—or anyone else—could decrypt the digest using the sender’s public key.
+AS noted above, the encryption of the message digest can be performed using either a secret-key cipher or a public-key cipher.
+If a public-key cipher is used, the digest is encrypted using the sender’s private key, and the receiver—or anyone else—could decrypt the digest using the sender’s public key.
+If a secret-key cipher is used, the sender and receiver have to agree on the secret key ahead of time using some other means.

-A digest encrypted with a public key algorithm but using the private key of the sender is called a *digital signature* because it provides nonrepudiation similar to that of
+A digest encrypted with a public-key algorithm using the private key of the sender is called a *digital signature* because it provides nonrepudiation similar to that of